Kirby2021/OpenSourced-Cheems-Media/README.md

 This Bot will be open sourced under the MIT License.
 Use this as you please but please do not put the bot on top.gg without EmanSza's permission

 ## Developers
-EmanSza && Canta && Spik && Krabby && Oblivion.
+Lead Developer: EmanSza
+Senior Developers Canta | Spik
+Junior Developers: Krabby | Oblivion.

 ## Mentions
  Command Handler : [Cantas Bot Prefab](https://github.com/canta-slaus/bot-prefab)